abu-kausar/abusky/README.md

 - 24-Hour Forecast: Hour-by-hour weather forecast to help you plan your day effectively.
 - 5-Day Forecast (3-hour Interval): Detailed forecasts in 3-hour increments to give you a clearer picture of the days ahead.
 - Sunrise & Sunset Times: Know the exact timing of sunrise and sunset for your location.

+NB: For the design, I follow the layout design of weatherio.

 ## Getting Started